US STOCKS-Futures higher in positive start to third quarter

 By Tanya Agrawal

-July 3 U.S. stock index futures were higher on Monday, with all three major indexes on track to begin the third quarter on a positive note.
+July 3 (Reuters) - U.S. stock index futures were higher on Monday, with all three major indexes on track to begin the third quarter on a positive note.

 * Trading volume is expected to be light with the U.S. market closing early at 1 p.m.
 ET (1700 GMT) and with the market shut on Tuesday for Independence Day.